Caycon/HandiQuiz/README.md

 If `Show answer` is `Yes` and when you click on `Submit` the current question will show the answer and other won't.
 If `Show answer` is `No` and when you click on `Submit`, all of the questions will show its answer.

-When you set `Number of questions`, remember to click on `Set` button to update the number and also update the `Part number` if you are in `Practice` mode.
+When you set `Number of questions`, remember to click on `Set` button to update the number and also to update the `Part number` if you are in `Practice` mode.

 If everything is set, you just need to click on `START` button to begin your quiz!